rishavpathania1995/PYTHON-INFLUXDB-GRAFANA/readme.md

-# Pythonscript-Influxdb-Grafana
+# Python-Influxdb-Grafana

 ### Project Title

-Python Script which send Device usage statistics to InfluxDb and We Monitor it using Grafana Dashboard.
+Python Script which sends Device usage statistics to InfluxDb and Monitor it using Grafana Dashboard.

 ### Prerequisite